-A member of the senior leadership team is appointed to the role of designated safeguarding lead to take lead responsibility for safeguarding and child protection (including online safety).
+The Head Teacher (Mrs. Tracy Blackwell) is the designated safeguarding lead and has responsibility for safeguarding and child protection (including online safety).

 The designated safeguarding lead co-ordinates the setting's safeguarding and child protection arrangements by providing advice and support to other staff on child welfare, safeguarding and child protection matters, including Stopping Domestic Abuse Together (SDAT) notifications, takes part in strategy discussions/meetings and inter-agency meetings - and/or supports other staff to do so - and contributes to the assessment of children.